infohazardgames/Infohazard.Core.Addressables/README.md

 ## Demo Scene

 The demo scene is provided to demonstrate the usage of Infohazard.Core.Addressables.
 It is located at `Assets/Plugins/Infohazard/Demos/Infohazard.Core.Addressables/Scenes/Demo_PoolingAndTiming_Addressables.unity`.
 This demo shows how you can implement the same functionality as the Infohazard.Core pooling demo using Addressables.

+For the demo to work, you need to mark the following two prefabs as addressable:
+ - `Assets/Plugins/Infohazard/Demos/Infohazard.Core.Addressables/Prefabs/PooledCubeAddressable.prefab`
+ - `Assets/Plugins/Infohazard/Demos/Infohazard.Core.Addressables/Prefabs/PooledExplosionAddressable.prefab`

+This is because Unity does not save the addressable state of assets in a package.

 ## Features Guide